-The Clean Air Task Force using proven US EPA modeling tools has determined that loss of zero emission generation from the retirement of four nuclear power plants in Illinois would result in the following cumulative health-related impacts and costs over a ten-year period:
+Using proven US EPA modeling tools CATF has determined that loss of zero emission generation from the retirement of two or four nuclear power plants in Illinois would result in the following cumulative health-related impacts and costs over a ten-year period:

+Four Plants

-- Between 1,200 to almost 2,700 premature deaths; - Over 30,000 additional asthma attacks and other respiratory symptoms leading to limited daily activities; - Almost 140,000 work loss days; - \$10 to \$24 billion (\$1 to \$2.4 billion per year) in monetized damages due to increased air pollution.
+- \$10 to \$24 billion (\$1 to \$2.4 billion per year) in monetized damages due to increased air pollution; - Between 1,200 to almost 2,700 premature deaths; - Almost 140,000 work loss days; - Over 30,000 additional asthma attacks and other respiratory symptoms leading to limited daily activities.

+Two Plants

+- \$4.4 to \$10 billion (\$0.4 to \$1 billion per year) in monetized damages due to increased air pollution; - Between 500 to 1,100 premature deaths; - Almost 57,000 work loss days; - Over 13,000 additional asthma attacks and other respiratory symptoms leading to limited daily activities.